yishn/Cookbook/pasta/pasta-all-arrabbiata.md

 ### sauce

 - Finely chop `onion` and mince `garlic`
+- Julienne and dice `carrot` very finely
 - In a pan, sauté `onion` in some `olive oil` with some `salt` until they soften
+- Add in `garlic` and `carrot`
+- Add in `milk` until pan is covered
+- Add some `thyme` and `basil`
-- Add in `garlic` and `cayenne pepper` and stir for one minute
+- Add in `cayenne pepper` to taste
+- Constantly stir until most of the milk is evaporated
 - Turn heat to medium low and add in `diced canned tomatoes` and `water`
-- Cook for 45 minutes
+- Cook lid open until most of the water evaporates and the sauce has the right consistency
 - Turn heat down

 ### pasta

 - Prepare `spaghetti` according to package instructions
-- Wait until 5 minutes before finish
-- Let `butter` melt in sauce
+- When `spaghetti` turn al dente, drain them and place them in sauce along with some pasta water
 - Add `basil`, `salt`, `pepper`, and `cayenne pepper` to sauce to taste
-- When `spaghetti` turn al dente, drain them and place them in sauce with some pasta water
 - Coat them in sauce thoroughly and serve

 ## variants